 Sub meanings seem to occur sometime during the painting, trajectories to what we think is being communicated.
 So often humour, or the act of play with painterly elements, seems to spill through, only to be checked by a darker or more complicated set of thoughts.
 Unexpected turns assail the reading of these works.

 Recent works have lost nothing of the enthusiasm and vitality of paintings such as ‘Whoosh’ that were exhibited in major London and New York exhibitions in the 1980s and 90s.
-Kelly’s work questions anew, refuses to let methods become mannerisms, and has never been compromised by the trends and fashions that he has observed during an extensive career.
+Edward Kelly’s work questions anew, refuses to let methods become mannerisms, and has never been compromised by the trends and fashions that he has observed during an extensive career.
 His most recent project, the polytich painted for Hoarwithy Church, proved that he is not intimidated by a demanding undertaking, and is painting with great vitality and clarity of insight.

 Edward Kelly was born in Liverpool and trained at Liverpool College of Art between 1963 and 1967; he was awarded a John Moores Scholarship and studied in Italy.
 He has an extensive exhibiting profile including solo exhibitions with Kapil Jariwala Gallery and The Camden Arts Centre in London.
 His work has been exhibited internationally in group shows in public and private galleries including MOMA in Oxford, Museum Werft Kronhout in Amsterdam and Culture Gallery in New York.